 Production issues seek the attention of middle and top level management.
-Here are a few things that you must pay attention as a software developer or architect to prevent any future embarrassments.
+Often these are intermittent issues that are harder to reproduce in lower environments without the right know-hows & tools.
+Some will shrug it off as “Cannot be reproduced“, whilst others will seize the opportunity to showcase their technical strengths & know hows to go places.
+Here are a few things that you must pay attention as a software developer, designer or architect to prevent any future embarrassments.
 You can use this as a check list.

 #2: Not testing the application with the right volume of data.
 For example, testing your application with 1 to 3 accounts instead of 1000 to 2000 accounts, which is the typical scenario in the production environment.
 The performance tests need to be conducted with the real life data, and not cut down data.
 Not adhering to real life performance test scenarios can cause unexpected performance, scalability, and multi-threading issues.
 It is imperative that you test your application for larger volume of data to ensure that it works as expected and meets the SLAs (i.e. Service Level Agreements) in the non-functional specification.

-#4: Not adhering to the bare minimum security requirements.
+#5: Not adhering to the bare minimum security requirements.
 As mentioned above, web services are everywhere, and web services can be easily exploited by the hackers for the denial of service attack.
-So, use of SSL layer, basic authentication, and penetration testing with tools like Google skipfish are mandatory.
+So, use of SSL layer, basic authentication, SSO via SAML tokens, OAuth and penetration testing with tools like Google skipfish are mandatory.
 Unsecured applications can not only adversely impact stability of an application, but also can tarnish an organization’s reputation due to data integrity issues like customer “A” being able to view customer “B’s” data.

-#6: Not externalizing business rules that are likely to change often.
-For example, tax laws, government or industry compliance requirements, classification laws, etc. Use business rules engines like Drools that allow you to externalize rules into database tables and excel spreadsheets.
+#7: Not externalizing business rules that are likely to change often.
+For example, tax laws, government or industry compliance requirements, classification laws, etc. Use business rules engines like Drools, OpenL Tablets, etc that allow you to externalize rules into database tables or excel spreadsheets.
 The business can take ownership of these rules, and can react quickly to changes to tax laws or compliance requirements with minimal changes and testing.

 - Unit tests with proper code coverage.